SirZarok/CTFwriteups/README.md

 # CTFwriteups
-This repository will contain CTF writeups
+This repository will contain CTF writeups from Hack the Box and Tryhackme